CodebuffAI/codebuff/knowledge.md

 - We don't specify return types for functions, since Typescript will infer them.
 - Always include 'src' in file paths when it's part of the actual directory structure, even though imports automatically remove it.

+## Constants and Configuration

+Important constants and configuration values are centralized in `common/src/constants.ts`.
+This includes:

+- `MAX_REFERRALS`: The maximum number of referrals a user can make (currently set to 5).
+- `CREDITS_REFERRAL_BONUS`: The number of credits awarded for a successful referral.
+- `CREDITS_USAGE_LIMITS`: Defines credit limits for different user types (ANON, FREE, PAID).

+Centralizing these constants makes it easier to manage and update project-wide settings.

+## Referral System

+The referral system is implemented across several files:

+- Implement authentication and authorization for WebSocket connections.
+- Add more comprehensive error handling and logging.
+- Implement rate limiting for AI requests to manage resource usage.
+- Create a robust testing suite for all components.

+# Code guide

+- We don't specify return types for functions, since Typescript will infer them.
+- Always include 'src' in file paths when it's part of the actual directory structure, even though imports automatically remove it.

 ## Python Package

 A Python package for Manicode has been created as a skeleton in python-app.
 Key points: